ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Protocol Selection Properties can only be set on Preconnections, see {{connection-props}}.
-Path Selection Properties are usually used on Preconnections, but might also be used on massages to assist per-message path selection for multipath aware protocols.
+Path Selection Properties are usually used on Preconnections, but might also be used on messages to assist per-message path selection for multipath aware protocols.